 Core Longing: “You are seen and loved for exactly who you are—special and unique.”

-Type 5: The Investigative Thinker is perceptive, innovative, secretive and isolated.
+Type 5: The Investigative Thinker is perceptive, insightful, intelligent, detached, and isolated.

 Core Fear: Being annihilated, invaded, or not existing; being thought incapable or ignorant; having obligations placed upon you or your energy depleted